Grilled Olive and Fig Tapenade

 1 small garlic clove, peeled

-*1 cup grilled olives, pitted (see below)
+*1 cup grilled olives (see below)

 1 sprig fresh rosemary (about ½ teaspoon minced)